By Archana Choudhary, MSc, Aerospace Engineering, University of Illinois at Urbana-Champaign

-Most of us have come across the term “editing” in many contexts, the most common being in newspapers and film media.
+Most of us have come across the term “english editing” in many contexts, the most common being in newspapers and film media.
 However, many of us are unaware that there are also different types of editing tailored for different types of documents, because one size does not fit all!

 In the context of publication, editing refers to the process of revising the content of written media, aimed at improving language, flow, in-document consistency, and general readability to ensure an easy to understand and error-free document.
 In addition, it involves correcting typographical and punctuation errors and enhancing word choice.
 For an editor, the goal is to conform to inviolable rules while respecting personal stylistic preferences.
 An extensive review of all aspects of grammar (structural use of words, clauses, and phrases; subject–verb agreement; proper use of singular and plural nouns; etc.), parallelisms, tense, conjugations, spelling and punctuation, and syntax (ensuring that words and phrases form proper, non-awkward English sentences) in a piece of writing, is known as language editing.
 However, is this enough for cutting-edge scientific documents, which must ascertain not only flawless language, but also a logical and systematic structure?